nema-susmitha/Git_FrontEnd/README.txt

 Hello Git and GitHub

-You can now use the following URL to see to preview HTML files on GitHub is to go to :  https://htmlpreview.github.io/
+You can now use the following URL to see to preview HTML files on GitHub on the go:  https://htmlpreview.github.io/